ahayashi/hclib-actor/doc/markdowns/details/put.md

 One benefit of this communication model is that it does not require remote atomics (e.g., `shmem_atomic_add()`) due to the sequential processing of messages.

 The figure below illustrates the PUT pattern.
-While the figure only shows one PE0 to PE1 communication for presentation purposees, in reality, each PE does the sender's and receiver's role in an interleaved fashion.
+While the figure only shows one PE0 to PE1 communication for presentation purposes, in reality, each PE does the sender's and receiver's role in an interleaved fashion.

 <figure markdown>
   ![PUT](../figs/put.png){ width="300" }